Follow the link for current consultations on new applications.

 We would recommend that you check with the the boiler manufacturers that their equipment can be run on standard (non-waste) heating fuels and install equipment to this effect as the additional cost of conversion and permit application may not be cost effective in light of the imminent changes in regulation.

-If you require any further advice please visit the Industrial Pollution & Permitting page here for contact details.
+If you require any further advice please follow the link to our Industrial Pollution & Permitting web page.

 General Customer Enquiries -

 Please contact us on: